blacksenator/carddav2fb/README.md

 docker run --rm -v ./carddav2fb-config:/data andig/carddav2fb command...
 ```

-will execute a single command (and remove the created container
+will execute a single command (and remove the created container afterwards).
-afterwards).

-Without a command, the container entrypoint will enter an endless loop,
-repeatedly executing `carddav2fb run` in given intervals.
-This allows
-automatic, regular updates of your FRITZ!Box's phonebook.
+Without a command, the container entrypoint will enter an endless loop, repeatedly executing `carddav2fb run` in given intervals.
+This allows automatic, regular updates of your FRITZ!Box's phone book.

 ## License